Senior Teaching Community *: Edward Oberholtzer, Jeff Seul, Julie Nelson, Fran Ludwig

-Jill Gaulding is a member of the GBZC board of directors, lead for the Programming Working Group, and one of several co-leads for the LGBTQIA+ Group.
-A former attorney and co-founder of the advocacy group Gender Justice, she's currently a student at Harvard Divinity School, where she studies interfaith chaplaincy.
+Jill Gaulding is an Assistant Teacher, a Practice Leader on Saturday mornings, lead for the Programming Working Group, and a participant in Watering the Seeds and the LGBTQIA+ Group.
+A former attorney and co-founder of the advocacy group Gender Justice, she's currently a chaplain and executive director for Chaplains on the Way in Waltham.

 Karen Kyoko McCormack